CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Integration-Guide/API-User-Guide.md

 Make your request to the *interfaces* endpoint to view the status of all interfaces.
-By specifying the *eq-timestamp* option and entering a date and time in epoch format, you indicate the data for that time (versus in the last hour by default), as follows:
+By specifying the *eq-timestamp* option and entering a date and time in epoch format, you indicate the date for that time (versus in the last hour by default), as follows:

     curl -X GET "https://<netq.domain>:32708/netq/telemetry/v1/object/interface?eq_timestamp=<time_stamp_in_unix-format>" -H "Content-Type: application/json" -H "Authorization: <auth-token>" | python -m json.tool